DEVELOPER-DEEVEN/operator/README.md

 For users with motor impairments, this disconnect is even more critical.
 Existing accessibility tools often rely on application developers implementing specific accessibility APIs.
 If an app doesn't support them, the user is locked out.

 ## 2. The Solution: Visual Action Models (VAM)
-**Intercept** bypasses the underlying code entirely.
+**AccessAI** bypasses the underlying code entirely.
 Instead of hooking into the OS's accessibility tree or the browser's DOM, it uses **Google Gemini 1.5 Pro** to "see" the screen exactly as a human does.

+*   **Scenario**: An insurance company uses a VB6 application from 1998 to process claims.
+It has no API.
+*   **AccessAI**: Can visually navigate the archaic menus and input fields just like a human operator, automating data entry tasks that were previously impossible to script.

-By treating the UI as a visual input, Intercept converts natural language intents (e.g., "Find the cheapest shoes on Amazon") into coordinate-based mouse clicks and keystrokes.
+By treating the UI as a visual input, AccessAI converts natural language intents (e.g., "Find the cheapest shoes on Amazon") into coordinate-based mouse clicks and keystrokes.
 It is resilient to code changes because it relies on visual semantic understanding, not rigid code selectors.

 ## 3. Technical Architecture